Strength Training to Optimize Your Health & Fitness

 Turns Out the Benefits of Lifting Weights Far Exceeds Muscle Development

-If there’s one thing you can do to improve your fitness today, it’s lift weights.
+If there’s one thing you can do to improve your fitness today, it’s to lift weights.
 This exercise involves using one or more muscle groups and some machines or free weights to perform a specific movement.
-When lifting weights, you’re actually placing stress on your muscles, which causes them to adapt and strengthen.
+When lifting weights, you’re placing stress on your muscles, which causes them to adapt and strengthen.
 Not to mention, it leads to a diverse array of other advantages.

 It’s More than Just Lifting Heavy Things

-As mentioned above, weight lifting is about more than just lifting heavy things.
+As mentioned above, weight lifting is more than lifting heavy things.
 It takes focus, concentration, and determination.
 It builds character and friendship and can result in increased mental clarity and reduced stress in and out of the gym.
 Weight lifting can improve our cardiovascular health, reduce our risk of osteoporosis, and even serve as a drug-free mood enhancer.

 Heart-Healthy Exercises